jacobosullivan/LVMCM_pre_distro/LVMCM/ReferenceManual/LVMCM reference manual.md

 2. Element-wise multiplication by adjaceny marix
 3. Normalize dispersal matrix
 4. Assign emigration terms (-e) to diagonal

-`if emRate < 0`:
-- emRate parameter is left out of dispersal matrix since this is instead included in the dynamics.
-This allows for a distribution in species emigration rates but required more floating point operations..

 <a id='genRDistImp' />
 #### `mat genRDistImp(rowvec ZVec = {})`